New supplemental landmark for the greater palatine foramen as found deep to soft tissue: application for the greater palatine nerve block.

 Pathology & Laboratory Medicine

 Iwanaga, Joe; Voin, Vlad; Nasseh, Allen Ali; Kido, Junta; Tsukiyama, Teppei; Kamura, Yasuhiko; Tanaka, Tsuyoshi; Fisahn, Christian; Alonso, Fernando; Oskouian, Rod J; and Tubbs, R Shane, "New supplemental landmark for the greater palatine foramen as found deep to soft tissue: application for the greater palatine nerve block."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 340.